apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/displaying-pieces-with-widgets.md

 ## Displaying Pieces

-You don't have a way to display these people here and there around the site yet.
+So you created pieces, but you don't have a way to display them on your site yet.
 For that you'll need to add a second module in `app.js`, this time a widget:

 {% code-tabs %}
 {% code-tabs-item title="app.js" %}